Lyinggod/lgs-token-range-bands/README.md

 # Lyinggods Token Range Bands

-Creates range bands around the selected token using the token HUD based on the range band system Fantasy Flight Games / Edge's Star Wars and Genesys RPGs
+Creates range bands around the selected token using the token HUD based on the range band system used in Fantasy Flight Games / Edge's Star Wars and Genesys RPGs

 https://github.com/user-attachments/assets/69ab8833-7fb7-46d8-bc7d-9d296b002be4